kunaakos/yorgos/README.md

 Ideally, actor state should also be `Serializable`, but this isn't enforced, because you often have to hold references to all sorts of objects and functions the framework cannot provide.

-In the future, a separate context object will be added for storing messy references, and `Serializable` actor states will be enforced, so you can snapshot actor state or dispatch it via a message to be stored by another node.
+In the future, a separate context object will be added for storing messy references, and `Serializable` actor states will be enforced.
+This is needed so you can snapshot actor state or dispatch it via a message to be stored by another node.

 </details>

 #### The Actor Function

-The actor function - like a lot else in this framework - is just a type.
-We pass the previously written state and message types to `ActorFn`, and implement a simple function that takes a `Message` as input, and returns the updated state (or `null`, if nothing changed).
+The actor function - like a lot else in this framework - is just a type definition as far as the framework is concerned.
+As you'll see, most of yorgos is like this: defining the shapes of building blocks you can use to build your system.

+By starting with declaring the type of our function as `ActorFn<LoggerState, LoggerExpectedMessages>`, we assure that everything in the fucntion body is checked by TypeScript.
+Try typing this instead of copy-pasting.

 ```TypeScript
 export const loggerActorFn: ActorFn<LoggerState, LoggerExpectedMessages> = ({ msg, state, dispatch }) => {